-Based on interviews with a half dozen European Special Operations veterans, each from a different country, it is SOFREP’s goal to educate and inform the pubic about military Special Operations and perhaps give some credit to our often neglected friends on the other side of the Atlantic as the war against terrorism evolves, changes forms, and perhaps reorients itself to once again face down not just terrorist organizations but also nation states such as Russia.
+Based on interviews with half a dozen European Special Operations veterans, each from a different country, this article’s goal is to educate and inform the public about military Special Operations and perhaps give some credit to our often neglected friends on the other side of the Atlantic.
+This all the more important as the war against terrorism evolves and changes forms, and the dominant form of conflict will, perhaps, once again be against nation-states like Russia.

 Switzerland’s DRA-10 Counter-Terrorism Unit

-Operators assigned to DRA-10 must feel the way that American SOF soldiers felt in the 1990’s, they have had a high level of training, but deployments are few and far between, a result of Switzerland’s hesitation to deploy troops, as it may violate the neutrality aspect of their constitution.
-“In the end, there are no unconventional deployments along other Special Forces units, and they get deployed for conventional missions, mostly alongside conventional troops,” the former DRA-10 soldier said.
+This is a result of Switzerland’s hesitation to deploy troops, as it may violate their constitutionally enshrined neutrality.
+“In the end, there are no unconventional deployments along with other Special Forces units, and they get deployed for conventional missions, mostly alongside conventional troops,” the former DRA-10 soldier said.
+Operators assigned to DRA-10 must feel the way that American SOF soldiers felt in the 1990s when they have had a high level of training, but deployments were few and far between.

 Life after the military also carries challenges for Swiss counter-terrorism soldiers.
 “Basically, after leaving the unit, a soldier’s CV just says that he served in the unit but he has absolutely no way of showing it in the form of diplomas or certificates,” the DRA-10 veteran said.
 “So none of the medics can go work in their field after their time.
-Weapons specialists have no way of showing their qualifications of they choose to work as a civilian firearms instructor…this really hinders the soldiers from finding work, even in their field, after they leave the unit.”
+Weapons specialists have no way of showing their qualifications if they choose to work as civilian firearms instructors… This really hinders the soldiers from finding work, even in their field, after they leave the unit.”

 Italy’s 9th Parachute Assault Regiment (9 Reggimento Incursori)

-The Italian Army counter-terrorism unit has deployed to Afghanistan many times throughout the War on Terror as a part of Task Force 45.
-Recently, the 9th Parachute Assault Regiment, has also deployed to Baghdad to take part in the train, advise, assist mission as a coalition partner in the battle against ISIS.
+The Italian Army’s counterterrorism unit has deployed to Afghanistan many times throughout the War on Terror as part of Task Force 45.
+Recently, the 9th Parachute Assault Regiment has also deployed to Baghdad to take part in the training, advising, and assistance mission as a coalition partner in the battle against ISIS.

-One issue members of the unit have faced is a deliberate stove piping of information when they have tried to bring in outside experts on subjects like advanced marksmanship training.
-“So in some occasions I had to do it on my own and arrange things inside my team, trusting my buddies’ secrecy,” an Italian SOF operator told SOFREP.
-“My opinion is that information restrictions apply according to the people who decide for it and according to the situation…it can be used as a barrier to stop projects if some people don’t want them to be started,” he continued, referring to how OPSEC can be used as an excuse to shut down training or an exchange of information which could be beneficial to the unit.
+One issue members of the unit have faced is a deliberate stovepiping of information when they have tried to bring in outside experts on subjects like advanced marksmanship training.
+“So on some occasions I had to do it on my own and arrange things inside my team, trusting my buddies’ secrecy,” an Italian SOF operator told SOFREP.
+“My opinion is that information restrictions apply according to the people who decide for it and according to the situation… it can be used as a barrier to stop projects if some people don’t want them to be started,” he continued, referring to how OPSEC can be used as an excuse to shut down training or an exchange of information which could be beneficial to the unit.

 In recent years, Italian Army SOF was blended into an Airborne Brigade while Naval SOF was blended into the 5th Fleet.
-“With specific focus on our high officers, they had poor acknowledgement for their status, and because they missed important stages to climb up the chain of command due to operations and SOF specific courses they saw their career slow down,” the Italian counter-terrorism soldier explained.
-However, Italian SOF is still in the process of undergoing re-organization so these issues may be improved in the future.
+“With [a] specific focus on our high officers, the [operators] had poor acknowledgment of their status, and because they missed important stages to climb up the chain of command due to operations and SOF specific courses they saw their career slow down,” the Italian counter-terrorism soldier explained.
+However, Italian SOF is still in the process of undergoing reorganization, so these issues may be rectified in the future.

 Greek Zeta Maritime Commandos

-Greek SOF units also face their own particular challenges, but like many European military units, they are often judged by historical events which happened decades ago, some of which are not a part of living memory any longer.
-“The public perception that volunteering for serving in SOF takes some kind of overzealous nationalist,” Vasilis Chronopoulos, who served in the Zeta unit, told SOFREP.
+Greek SOF units also face their own challenges: Like many European military units, they are often judged by historical events which happened decades ago, some of which are not a part of living memory any longer.
+“The public perception [is] that volunteering for [service] in SOF takes some kind of overzealous nationalist,” Vasilis Chronopoulos, who served in the Zeta unit, told SOFREP.
 “On the contrary, with most people I met, although national pride was a reason, it was not the main one.
 Most wanted to have a more interesting national service or to test themselves.”